 "Visible light" falls between microwaves and x-rays.

-The tiny band we call 'light' ranges from infrared (the human eye can't detect far-infrared) to ultraviolet (the human eye can't detect ultraviolet):
+The tiny band we call 'visible light' ranges from infrared (the human eye can't detect far-infrared) to ultraviolet (the human eye can't detect ultraviolet):

 "Longwave" UV, also known as UV-A, 400 to 300nm